 Hobart is a small city, and the waterfront is the main hub of activity.
 Here you will find excellent restaurants, the famous Salamanca Market, the ferry to MONA (Museum of Old and New Art), and plenty of bars.

-Mantra Collins, is a few minutes walk from the main wharf, offering easy access to everything.
+Mantra Collins hotel, is a few minutes walk from the main wharf, offering easy access to everything.
 So if you don’t want to travel outside of the city, then you really don’t need a car while staying here.
 We decided to hire a car, as we wanted to head down to Port Arthur Historic Site, which is a couple of hours drive away, and we also wanted to drive up Mount Wellington to check out the awesome views.

-Mantra Collins offers parking in the multi-storey car park behind the hotel.
+Mantra Collins hotel offers parking in the multi-storey car park behind the hotel.
 It’s not included in the hotel rate, but the hotel offers a discount.
 This was perfect as it was easy to access the car at any point, particularly on the first day when we were cramming the markets, MONA and Mount Wellington into a short time period!

 The hotel itself is a lovely old red brick building, with an extended tower.
 As you enter there is a café/restaurant, where we had our breakfast each day and extremely friendly and helpful staff.